Hassan al-Turabi: Religious and political beliefs

 He told another interviewer, "I want women to work and become part of public life" because "the home doesn't require much work anymore, what with all the appliances".
 During an interview on al-Arabiya TV in 2006, al-Turabi describes the word hijab as not a face veil but a cover or diaphragm put in a room to separate between men and the Prophet's wives, whereas niqab is just an old Arab habit.
 Hijab literally means "barrier" and he said it was "a curtain in the Prophet's room.
 Naturally, it was impossible for the Prophet's wife to sit there when people entered the room".
 The Prophet's wives sat behind it when talking to males because they were not allowed to show their faces.
 He opposed the death penalty for apostasy from Islam and opposed Ayatollah Khomeini's death sentence fatwa against Salman Rushdie.
 He declared Islamist organizations "too focused on narrow historical debates and behavioral issues of what should be forbidden, at the expense of economic and social development".

-Al-Turabi also laid out his vision for a Sharia law that would be applied gradually instead of forcefully and would apply only to Muslims, who would share power with the Christians in a federal system.
+al-Turabi also laid out his vision for Sharia law that would be applied gradually instead of forcefully and would apply only to Muslims, who would share power with the Christians in a federal system.

 In contrast Natsios writes that when in power, one of the pieces of national legislation he pressed for was that apostasy be punished by the death penalty, a position he has since disavowed.
 When he talks about women's rights, he is referring exclusively to Muslim women, whose honor and virtue will be protected within the context of Sharia law, ...
 Christian or non-Muslim women may be treated as property without rights or protection.